ppy/osu-wiki/wiki/Difficulties/osu!/Normal/en.md

 **OTHER NOTES**

-^ If you have an [Easy](/wiki/Difficulties/osu!/Easy), make sure your Normal is a bit harder than your Easy, of course.
+&sup1; If you have an [Easy](/wiki/Difficulties/osu!/Easy), make sure your Normal is a bit harder than your Easy, of course.
 If you do not have an Easy, you should still make your Normal suitable for beginners.
 A 1.6-1.7 star Normal will comfortably make up for an Easy.

-^^Well, unless you spam 1/4 sliders everywhere.
+&sup2; Well, unless you spam 1/4 sliders everywhere.
 Or shoehorn 1/2 sliders in for that matter.
 Certain [BAT members](/wiki/People/Beatmap_Nomination_Group) have been known to rage via PMs over this sort of thing.